5 Healthy Grocery Hacks for Busy Moms To Take Advantage Of

 Getting a healthy meal on the table can be a big hurdle, especially on weeknights.
 Luckily, there are a few grocery store hacks that can help you eat at home in less time!
-It’s all about using simple shortcuts you may have overlooked.
-Here are a few of my staples that help speed up dinner prep:
+The great thing is that these hacks don’t sacrifice your health.

 These will last in your pantry for a LONG time, which means less waste as it won’t go bad in a week or get freezer burn.
-These cans are cheap and since they keep so long you can stock up whenever there is a sale.
+Bonus, cans are cheap, and since they keep so long you can stock up whenever there is a sale.

 Chicken or tuna salad (mix with plain yogurt for a slimmed down version)

-Chicken is a great source of protein, low in fat, and full of flavor, but cooking it or thawing and preparing it takes up a lot of time.
+Chicken is a great source of protein, low in fat and full of flavor, but cooking, or thawing and preparing, takes time.
 This quick grab-and-go item from any grocery store is cheap and easy to work with.

 Need ideas?
 Check out this post from Greatist.com for 24 easy meal ideas!

 Canned and Frozen Veggies

 Fresh in-season veggies pack a lot of nutrients, but don’t pass the canned and frozen sections just yet.
 When picked and packed at their freshest, canned/frozen veggies hold as many or even more nutrients than fresh (source: NYTimes.com).

 Nutritional value aside, I recommend the canned and frozen veggies for two main reasons.
 First, they won’t go bad in 5 days (less waste), and they’re a quick addition to up your family’s veggie quota for the day.

 When making one pot meals, casseroles, or using your slow cooker, add frozen veggies and let the cook time take care of it.
 Transform a quick salad into a powerhouse with canned veggies, and have dinner on the table in under 15 minutes.